How to Build a Water Garden or Fish Pond

 Pond skimmers should be buried to the proper level beside the pond.

-A ditch should be dug for the plumbing from the pond to the waterfall
+A trench should be dug for the plumbing from the pond to the waterfall

 or external pond filter.
 If a pond skimmer is being used, dig a ditch